 The Student Counseling Center respects your right to confidentiality.
-Although the Student Counseling Center maintains case files, our records are open only to authorized Center staff.
+Although the Student Counseling Center maintains case files, our records are accessible only to authorized Center staff.
 They are not shared with other offices or departments of the University and they do not become part of any central University record.
 No information, including the fact that you’ve made an appointment or sought services, is shared with anyone without your written consent.
 (The parents or guardians of a student under 16 years of age do have legal access to records.)

 The Center complies with all applicable laws and professional standards relating to the privacy of patient information.
 The Health Insurance Portability and Accountability Act (HIPAA) does not apply to the Student Counseling Center.
 However, many people are concerned about privacy in the health care setting so we are providing this information to you on how we protect the privacy of your health care information.